1st (UK) Division: Post-war and Cold War

 On 30 June 1960, by which point there was no need for an additional divisional headquarters in the UK, the 1st Infantry Division was disbanded.
 The next day, 1 July 1960, the 1st Division "peremptorily asserted the rights of the senior formation" and the 5th Division in Germany disappeared, being replaced by the 1st.
 The division was located at Verden an der Aller, Germany, and formed part of the I (British) Corps of the British Army of the Rhine (BAOR).
-(Note: The 1st Infantry Division's insignia was a white triangle.
+The 1st Infantry Division's insignia was a white triangle.
 The red outline appears to have been adopted in the 1960s; German officials described it as resembling a give way sign.
-On its website in the 2000s, the British Army highlighted the link between the division and Germany, saying: "The Division has existed in the British Army since 1809" and included "one Hanoverian brigade of the King's German Legion.
-Therefore, since its inception in the 1800s the 1st (UK) Armoured Division has had strong links with this part of Germany.")
 At the end of the 1960s, the formation conducted division-wide trials using the "square brigade" concept.
 When they were deemed successful in 1970, all brigades within the BAOR were reorganised accordingly.
 (Note: Square brigades at this time were envisaged as two armoured regiments and two mechanised infantry battalions.
 This differed from the previous infantry brigades, of three infantry battalions and one tank regiment, and armoured brigades of three armoured regiments and one infantry battalion.)
 In the late 1960s, new anti-tank and defence in depth concepts were developed as fears of a possible Warsaw Pact surprise attack grew.
 Major-General Edwin Bramall promoted these new ideas when he took command of the 1st Division in January 1972.
 Bramall felt there was an over-reliance on the arrival of reinforcements to resist an offensive by the Soviet Union rather than the BAOR being able to do so itself.
 Using the division, the new tactics were refined and were later adopted by BAOR, and further developed at a higher level in the mid-1970s.
 (Note: The basic concept was to draw Soviet armoured forces into kill zones along their anticipated route of advance.
 These zones would be mined, and Soviet tanks engaged by anti-tank guided missile-equipped infantry and tanks in hull down positions to inflict heavy casualties.
 The BAOR would conduct a fighting withdrawal as needed using its own reinforcements to counterattack any Soviet breakthroughs.
 It was expected such methods would allow the BAOR to resist an offensive for five days without receiving external reinforcements.
 Because this strategy required tanks to be used in a more-defensive manner, it ran counter to the then-established doctrine that called for tanks to be used in a more-offensive capacity and in a local counterattack role.)